 How much are you willing to pay?
 What kind of speeds do I need to run my business?
 How many people will be connecting to it?
 These are the kind of questions you need to ask yourself.

 Then, once you know that, you can pick out the plan that works for you.
 That's where TechRadar comes in, curating a list of the best business broadband deals.
 That way, you don't have to waste your time going on a long search for a business broadband package that works for you.

 Our comparison chart features some of the most attractive business broadband packages currently available, with our choice of the best at the very top of the chat.
 With different options depending on whether you want the very fastest fibre optic broadband speeds, or simply the least impact to your bottom line.
 You can use the filters to narrow down the best broadband for your business.

 - Getting fast enough internet?
 Check or broadband speed test to find out.

 With businesses chasing every customer online, it's vital for your company to have a broadband service that can deliver the performance you need today, and handle your needs in the future.

 Choosing a broadband service for your business may seem like child's play, with these services becoming almost a commodity.
 However, it is critical to carefully consider the service in use, since this can have a massive impact on performance, and ultimately on the profitability of your company.

-Claire Sadler, head of marketing at BT Business, advises: "Traditionally business-grade services are slightly more expensive, but that's because they include things such as greater levels of support - both during and outside of normal office hours and guaranteed fix times - as well as more consistent speeds where business traffic gets priority at peak times.
+Claire Sadler, head of marketing at BT Broadband's business division, advises: "Traditionally business-grade services are slightly more expensive, but that's because they include things such as greater levels of support - both during and outside of normal office hours and guaranteed fix times - as well as more consistent speeds where business traffic gets priority at peak times.

 "One other area to look at is whether it includes a free Wi-Fi connection outside of the office, which can enable staff to work effectively wherever they are - whether that's on a laptop, tablet or smartphone."